UoA-eResearch/cer-documentation/docs/Research Data/Data Storage/Dropbox.md

 # How to get access
 - link to Research Hub
+- a lot of detailed documentation from the Dropbox.com website can be linked
 - new policy: PI gets a license, shares this with his PhDs